DillonLloydLee/Tic_Tac_Toe/README.md

 ### Description:

-It's a Tic Tac Toe game that practices and demonstrates some coding.
+It's a Tic Tac Toe game that practices and demonstrates some jQuery and HTML coding.
+First the players add in their names and choose colors.
+Each time a player clicks on one of the Tic Tac Toe grid squares, the HTML is appended so that their X or O marker appears, the turn property of the board prototype is changed, and the "winner" function is run on the board to see if a victory is yet decided.

 ### Setup: